chae1/simple-messenger/README.md

 ex) $ ./server xxx.xxx.xxx.xxx:20741

-Check pdf file for a brief explanation about commands.
+Check pdf file for a brief description of commands.

 ### Issue
 I have a trouble running a client to connect to the server in the following settings: